Dantas11/Express.js-Note-Taker/README.md

 ## Project Description

-The application can be used to write and save notes.
+The application can be used to write, save and delete notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## User Story